neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 - `address: string` - address of the connected account
 - `publicKey: string` - public key of the connected account
-- `label?: string` - a label set by users to identify their account
+- `label?: string` - a label set by user to identify their account

 ##### Example